-$$\tau_u^{cen2} = \overline{T}^{i+1/2} \tag{5.2}$$
+$$\tau_u^{cen2} = \overline{T}^{i+1/2} \tag{5.3}$$

 The scheme is non diffusive (i.e. it conserves the tracer variance, $\tau^2$ ) but dispersive (i.e. it may create false extrema).
 It is therefore notoriously noisy and must be used in conjunction with an explicit diffusion operator to produce a sensible solution.
-The associated time-stepping is performed using a leapfrog scheme in conjunction with an Asselin time-filter, so T in (5.2) is the now tracer value.
+The associated time-stepping is performed using a leapfrog scheme in conjunction with an Asselin time-filter, so T in (5.3) is the now tracer value.
 The centered second order advection is computed in the $traadv\cen2.F90$ module.
 In this module, it is advantageous to combine the cen2 scheme with an upstream scheme in specific areas which require a strong diffusion in order to avoid the generation of false extrema.
 These areas are the vicinity of large river mouths, some straits with coarse resolution, and the vicinity of ice cover area (i.e. when the ocean temperature is close to the freezing point).
 This combined scheme has been included for specific grid points in the ORCA2 and ORCA4 configurations only.
-This is an obsolescent feature as the recommended advection scheme for the ORCA configuration is TVD (see §5.1.3).

-Note that using the cen2 scheme, the overall tracer advection is of second order accuracy since both (5.1) and (5.2) have this order of accuracy.
+Note that using the cen2 scheme, the overall tracer advection is of second order accuracy since both (5.1) and (5.3) have this order of accuracy.